AspiraLimited/helmchart/README.md

-`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the master and the slave netdata for streaming | `11111111-2222-3333-4444-555555555555` `master.resources` | Resources for the master statefulset | `{}` `master.nodeSelector` | Node selector for the master statefulset | `{}` `master.tolerations` | Tolerations settings for the master statefulset | `[]`
+`clusterrole.name` | Name of the cluster role linked with the service account | `netdata` `APIKEY` | The key shared between the master and the slave netdata for streaming | `11111111-2222-3333-4444-555555555555` `master.resources` | Resources for the master statefulset | `{}` `master.terminationGracePeriodSeconds` | Duration in seconds the pod needs to terminate gracefully | `300` `master.nodeSelector` | Node selector for the master statefulset | `{}` `master.tolerations` | Tolerations settings for the master statefulset | `[]`
 `master.affinity` | Affinity settings for the master statefulset | `{}`